HypothesisWorks/hypothesis/docs/stateful.rst

 Stateful testing
 ================

-Hypothesis offers support for a style of test, where instead of trying to produce a set of arguments that cause a specific test to fail, it tries to generate a test that fails based on a series of actions that exercise your code in some way, effectively generating an entire new test for your code rather than just some data for a test you wrote.
+With :func:`@given <hypothesis.given>`, your tests are still something that you mostly write yourself, with Hypothesis providing some data.
+With Hypothesis's *stateful testing*, Hypothesis instead tries to generate not just data but entire tests.
+You specify a number of primitive actions that can be combined together, and then Hypothesis will try to find sequences of those actions that result in a failure.

 .. note::